tyzippy/edx-documentation/en_us/course_authors/source/video/video_process_overview.rst

 #.
 The course team :ref:`creates video components <Add a Video to an edx org
    Course>` and adds the video information to the components.

-For more information, see :ref:`Obtain a Video Transcript` or :ref:`Add a Video to a Course`.

 .. _Video Process for Courses on Edge: